-As of the date hereof, the Company has spent US\$1.1 million towards the second year of the Tamarack Earn-in Agreement and US\$2.4 million towards land option payments.
-No further cash calls may be made by Kennecott until the fourth quarter of 2015 (October 1, 2015), at which time the Company expects a cash call for the first half of the second year of the Tamarack Earn-in Agreement of approximately US\$5.0 million1.
+As of the date hereof, the Company has spent US\$1.6 million towards the second year of the Tamarack Earn-in Agreement and US\$2.4 million towards land option payments.
+No further cash calls may be made by Kennecott until the fourth quarter of 2015 (October 1, 2015).
+The Company expects a cash call for the first half of the second year of the Tamarack Earn-in Agreement of approximately US\$5.0 million1.
+As of the date hereof, no cash call has been made by Kennecott in this respect.